-The increased risk of fraud and scams arising from the COVID-19 pandemic is also being managed on an ongoing basis, focusing on staff support, communication of potential scams and close monitoring of checks prior to any transfers out being completed.
+The increased risk of fraud and scams is also being managed on an ongoing basis, focusing on staff support, communication of potential scams and close monitoring of checks prior to any transfers out being completed.
 These steps are further enhanced by the development of a new on-line training course which is mandatory for all Finance staff.